Rather hear about our experience with Athletic Greens? Check out this video recap on YouTube!

 Is Athletic Greens Worth It?

-As I mentioned, a month of Athletic Greens will run you $77 plus shipping and handling.
+As I mentioned, a month of Athletic Greens will run you $99 plus shipping and handling.
 That’s no small fee.
+On their website, that will come out to about $120 depending upon where you live.
+Currently, it's a little bit cheaper on Amazon!

 In my opinion though, if you have some flexibility in your budget, it’s absolutely worth it.
 I think my daily bowel movements are the clearest indicators that it is doing something beneficial for my body.
 Plus, as mentioned, it relies on the quality of its ingredients rather than flashy gimmicks.